elie050677-pixel/Biochemical_Projects/VitaminC_Experiment/README.md

 Vitamin C (ascorbic acid) acts as electron donating (reducing) agent.
 But iodine is an electron accepting (oxidizing) agent.

 Iodine solution (I2) is usually present in water as triiodide ion (I3).
-It becomes so
+When Vitamin C meets it, it becomes like this:

+C6H8O6 + I2 = C6H6O6 + 2HI

+Vitamin C (C6H8O6) reduces iodine.
+Iodine is reduced and turns iodide ions, so blue color in the solution will disappear because starch-iodine complex will not exist.